davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 ## Architecture

-For convenience, a demonstration system, composed of Docker images can be run using Docker compose.
+For convenience, a demonstration system, can be run using Docker compose.

 **Fig 1: Architecture overview**